 Why does child sexual abuse happen?

 The short answer to “why” abuse happens is that we live in a world marred by sin.
 Often, those who molest children have themselves been molested.
 They may have been hurt in some other way as well and choose to victimize children in an attempt to regain a sense of power or worthiness.
-Many times, sexual abuse is a misguided attempt to find intimacy.
+Sexual abuse can be the result of anger or selfishness or narcissism.
+Sometimes, it can even stem from a misguided attempt to find intimacy.
 Whatever the emotional, familial, or psychological history of the molester, sexual abuse is evil.

 Molestation or sexual abuse is NEVER the fault of the abused child.
 Many victims of abuse experience shame and guilt.
 But children cannot be held responsible for crimes perpetrated against them.
 This is not to say that victims of abuse are absolved of responsibility for their own actions, including those prompted by scars of the abuse.
 But there is nothing shameful about having been abused.
 The shame belongs to the abuser alone.